alihakanarslan/pyrevanced/README.md

-# PyRevanced
+# PyReVanced
-This programme, like most programmes made for Revanced, helps you to compile and use it easily.
+This programme, like most programmes made for ReVanced, helps you to compile and use it easily.

 ## Usage
 ### Installing Requirements